MicrosoftEdge/MSEdgeExplainers/EditContext/security-privacy.md

 ## 3.5 Legitimate Misuse

 Not applicable as no new information is being made available to authors.
-The purpose of the EditContext is to expose the functionality bundled into editable elements in a way that is decoupled from the HTML DOM view .
+The purpose of the EditContext is to expose the functionality bundled into editable elements in a way that is decoupled from the HTML DOM view.